skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 zone.
 There are seven crates, a sack, a book, a lantern, and a longbow.

-> Can you spot the DM mistake?
+> Can you spot the dungeon master mistake?
 >
 > It's nighttime.
 Dark.
 They are in a basement.
 How can they see what
 > they are doing?
 Eomer, Enoch, and Thu'fir are all human, and should